Thursday, October 18, 2017, 10:00 am - 2:00 pm

 The Nature Hike is a short walk through the four habitats found on Turnbull NWR (wetland, grassland, forest, and riparian) .
 Facilitators make every effort possible to provide students with binoculars.
 Kids will get to identify plant and animal species in the four habitats and observe animal signs and life.

 The aquatic lab is performed at a pond.
 Kids will collect and identify aquatic invertebrates from two separate sample areas, the water column and the muddy bottom.
 Turnbull provides nets to collect aquatic invertebrates and microscopes and magnifying boxes to make scientific sketches and closer observations.

-You will eat lunch under the cover of the trees at a site equipped with sitting stumps.
+Lunch: You will eat your sack lunch under the cover of the trees at a site equipped with sitting stumps.
+Our whole group will eat together (the upper and lower grades plus all the adults).
 Please remember the Pack It In, Pack It Out policy.

 Parking: Parking is free so drive past the front gate and pay box.
-Drive straight until the road ends.
+Drive straight until the public restrooms on the left.
 Park in the small parking lot.